Last year I was a ‘mystery shopper’ in a church in our city. It felt quite daunting. A feeling which many church visitors feel.

-It was a unique experience as only one person knew me in the crowd of 500+ people and that was the pastor.
-However, he wasn’t even aware that I was in church until well after the service.
+Only one person knew me in the crowd of 500+ people and that was the pastor.
+However, he wasn’t even aware that I was in the church until well after the service.

 I was a complete stranger to everyone else.

 As I drove home I reflected on my experience.

 I realised that the church didn’t have my contact details so they had zero impact on my decision about a second visit.
 I think this is the number one reason why people never return for a second visit.

 While that was great for me it’s terrible for any leader wanting to grow a healthy church.